Ayesh/Wordpress-Woocommerce-HNB/readme.txt

 Note that PHP 5.6 and older versions no longer receive official security updates.
 PHP 7.1 only receives security fixes, it is highly recommended that you use the latest PHP version.
 This plugin is tested with PHP versions upto [PHP 8.0](https://php.watch/versions/8.0).

 ### Configuration
-Once enabled, you will see a *Settings* link under the *WooCommerce HNB* plugin name.
+Once enabled, you will see a *Settings* link under the *HNB Gateway for WooCommerce* plugin name.
 This button, or *WooCommerce Settings -> Payments -> HNB Online Payment* will take you to the plugin configuration page.

 In this page, enter the Acquirer ID, Merchant ID, and Password exactly as provided by HNB.